 But the thing is, many believers don’t actually think beyond this concept; they have no idea what this transformation will actually look like in practice – and in any case it’s also going to vary from one person to another.
 What Jesus works in one person is always, almost by definition, going to be different from what He works in another (Jn 21:22); we are all different and Jesus meets each of us at our point of need.

 An example of part of this transformation process is undoubtedly the ‘Dark Night of the Soul’, which I have written about before here and here.
 And since this Dark Night is not actually all that well known about within Evangelical Christianity (although more people are discovering it for themselves simply by going through it), many believers either give up the walk entirely, or they stagnate at that point and can grow no more until they pass through it, if indeed they ever do.
 Or they live with their doubts and questions and just accept them, but this is not progress in the transformative sense.
 In my old Evangelical circles, they always used to say that until you have let God do the work He wants to do at the moment, He will not let you progress any further until you’ve jumped that particular hurdle in your life.
 While I don’t believe that God is actually that two-dimensional, I do sort-of agree with the sentiment behind it in that until you have grown in a particular area, you can’t really make any more progress in that area because part of your ‘toolkit’ of essential background will be missing.
 But of course, Father is pretty creative when it comes to finding solutions to our individual hurdles, and He does offer us a path through – but still He prefers our co-operation.
-If we insist in sitting still, He will usually honour that, but your spiritual growth will be delayed in that area until you let Him do what He wants.
+If we insist on sitting still, He will usually honour that, but your spiritual growth will be delayed in that area until you let Him do what He wants.

 So, what does spiritual growth actually look like?
 Well, by definition, growth implies change.
 The believer’s attitudes, doctrines, belief systems, trust, faith, will all change with growth.
 Like with the Dark Night, one of the main obstacles to change is this: that this change is not always understood nor welcomed by fellow believers.
 The person may be accused of ‘backsliding’ or of ‘falling away’; he may be threatened with ‘hell fire’ if he does not return to his conformative ways; conforming, that is, with the beliefs of the group he is with at the time – church or whatever.
 In some ways, this is understandable as the group as a whole feels threatened by anything ‘different’; maybe they feel that ‘false doctrine’ may be brought in which will threaten their carefully-constructed faith/doctrinal/belief structure, and the whole thing will come crashing down like the proverbial house of cards.
 You can’t really blame them; in some ways it’s actually an animal herd-instinct kind of thing.
 But the simple fact is that someone undergoing spitirual growth will change.
 It’s the normal way of things.
-And it may leave the changing believer feeling alienated, rejected and alone.
+And it may cause the changing believer to feel alienated, rejected and alone.
 Sometimes this is exactly why some people simply live with their doubts or other change pressures; they want to conform, they have a fear of rejection and so they stay where they are.
 And the irony here is that many Evangelicals – I remember it clearly from my time under that banner – would say that ‘if you’re not moving forwards, you’re backsliding’.
 Personally, I disagree with their physics/navigation in that idea, but the irony still stands.
 And we should not be trying to please men – which is what the ‘herd instinct’ wants to do – but God (Gal 1:10; Jn 12:42-43, Lk 16:15)

 But the thing is that, no matter what the believer’s acquaintances think, this change is real and it’s God that’s doing it.
 So what’s the answer?
 Well, as usual, a little bit of knowledge goes a long way.
 What if Evangelicalism has become so insular, so inward-looking, and so suspicious of outside influences, that Evangelical Christians in general are unaware of what’s happening?
 What if, in fact, unbeknownst to Evangelicalism in general, it is a recognised phenomenon that spiritual growth implies (often radical) change?